 Guidelines due out soon.
 Ojo D, Gallo G, Kleijnen J et al. European Society of Coloproctology Guidelines for the management of Pilonidal Disease.
 In press BJS 2024.

 A study of patient views on pilonidal sinus surgeries: Strong E, and others.
 Patient decision-making and regret in pilonidal sinus surgery: a mixed-methods study.
 Colorectal Disease 2021; 23: 1487 – 1498.
+And: Banks J, and others.
+Decision regret following surgical management of pilonidal disease.
+Colorectal Disease 2024; 00: 1–7.

-Funding: This study was funded by the NIHR Health Technology Assessment programme.
+Funding: NIHR Health Technology Assessment Commissioned Call.

 Conflicts of Interest: None relevant.